 |Photo courtesy of Justin Ray|

 An interesting aside: This is a mask owned by a Friday the 13th fan that is said to have come from the mother of the late Steve Summerfield, who worked as a makeup artist on Part 6.
 The mask shape and features checks out as an authentic production pull, although I can't completely rule out that it is a recast.
 The back is coated in what looks like Krylon Dover White and the front appears to be Krylon Almond or something close to it.
 If this is an authentic mask, it is a rare glimpse of the actual basecoat that the movie masks had.

-This seems to be corroborated by a photo of one of the squib damaged masks that popped up on eBay a few years ago, today owned by Mario Kirner.
-The shredded paint shows a glimpse of the Almond-like basecoat on the front:
+This seems to be corroborated by a photo of the bullet-damaged masks that popped up on eBay a few years ago, today owned by Mario Kirner.
+The shredded paint shows a glimpse of the beige basecoat on the front:

 PART VII (1988)

 Only one mask was used for the duration of filming, probably due to the very distinctive damage that was done to make it appear old.
-It was pulled in thin, black ABS.
+It was pulled in .090, black ABS, basecoated an off-white and weathered with gray, brown and beige washes.
 I don't know the source of the mold but it may have been a recast of a part 6.
 There's also a chance it came off the same mold as the part 6 and was thus sourced from the "TV spot mask."

 Kane Hodder owned it for many years and later sold it to Mario Kirner.
 There was another stunt mask made and used for the "split" but it was lost long ago.